cds-snc/gcds-docs/src/en/components/basic/button/button.md

 Use it for actions when changes may be difficult to reverse.

 Tip: For permanent actions, ask a second time so a person explicitly agrees before accepting.
 (Cognitive)

+{% viewCode "en" "destructive-show" %}

 ``` html
 <gcds-button